agilosoftware/objeq/doc/Reference.md

     lastName == 'Beck' select addresses[0]

 But the former query will return no Items in the Result Set if there are no elements in the addresses array.
 On the other hand, the latter query will return a null in the Result Set.

-#### 'Expand' Selector
-The 'Expand' Selector is used to drill into an Array and return all of its elements, if there are any, contributing them individually to the final Result Set:

-    lastName == 'Beck' expand addresses

-You can also use the shorthand:

-    lastName == 'Beck' <: addresses

-In this case, each individual element of addresses will be added to the Result Set.
+If addresses is not an Array, it will be returned *as-is*, but only if it's not null.

 ### Collator
 A Collator is used to sort the Working Set based on a list of provided sort criteria.
 A Collator must be placed after a Predicate and can appear before or after a Selector.
 The order of the Collator and Selector is important because it determines whether or not the sorting is executed against the Selector results.